anuthapaliy/Module-Node/hotel-bookings-api/README.md

 You should have completed at least Level 1-3 of the Chat Server challenge before attempting this challenge.

+##
-## Level 1 Challenge - make the booking server
+1. Read aLevel 1 Challenge - make the booking server

 At this first level, your API must allow a client to:

-1. Create a new booking
+1. Create a new bookingll bookings
-1. Read all bookings
 1. Read one booking, specified by an ID
 1. Delete a booking, specified by an ID